Property Restitution in Warsaw: Information for Holocaust Survivors and Their Heirs

 Today, thousands of cases remain open.
 Many Holocaust survivors do not remember that they filed claims after the Holocaust.
 Many of their heirs may not even know that their relative filed claims.

 Please note: The new Warsaw Law does not create a process to file new claims.
 A claim must have already been filed with the City of Warsaw under the Warsaw Decree.
+Please see below for recent announcements from the city of Warsaw of property owners names for which claims were filed after the war and which may be eligible from the city of Warsaw for restitution or compensation and should be filed immediately.
+(Click here to see chart.)

 Purpose of this Webpage